• Skip to primary navigation

 6. Get rid of clients who don’t pay on time

-This is a bit harsh but as a freelancer, especially a freelancer who pays bills with freelancing, your cash flow is extremely important.
+This is a bit harsh, but as a freelancer, especially a freelancer who pays bills with freelancing, your cash flow is extremely important.
+(Download this free cash flow sheet to stay on top of the cash flow in your business.)

-I never used to do this because if they finally pay your invoice four months after they said they would, they’re still paying, right?
-Meh.
-Sort of.
-I’ve found that clients who are consistently late on invoices take up far too much of my time and energy.
-If I can afford to, I will let those clients go, kindly but firmly.
-If I can’t, I’ll be working towards it.
+Clients who are consistently late on invoices take up far too much of my time and energy, and so, if I can afford to, I will let those clients go, kindly but firmly.
+If I can’t, I’ll be working towards replacing them as soon as possible.

 It doesn’t matter if you’re new to the business or not.
-If you’re serious about recession-proofing your writing career, this is a hard step that you’re going to have to take.
+If you’re serious about recession-proofing your writing career, this is a hard step that you’ll have to take.
 Step away from clients who don’t pay on time.
 You’ll find yourself with more time, more money and less stress.

 7. Continue adding to your skills